- What questions do you have about The Leptin Rx?

 I have had a lot of requests for my personal story and how I lost weight and improved my health.
 You need to understand that this was my game plan and it can’t be used as a “plug and play” game plan.
 As I evolved, I adapted my eating and my exercise plan.

 I began as a “fat ass” at 6 feet 2 inches and 351 lbs.
 Most of you need to hear how bad I was – I was B. A. D., bad.
 I was dying ever so slowly, but I could still lie to myself about my condition.
 As I stood in Orlando, FL, in a mall, I knew a change was coming to me; no one around me did, however.
 As a neurosurgeon, I knew I was a bright guy, but I also realized I was not too bright to get this fat and ruin my health and my life.
+My life really changed at the foot of a statue in Italy.

 So I started to listen to people who had already overcome this health trap.
 I also began to read about both basic science and the latest scientific discoveries.
 As I read, I found out that everything I had learned in medical school was based upon “faulty opinion-based science”.
 I then took a leap of faith and did what the real science told me to do.
 I ate a high fat, high protein diet.
 I ate very few carbs and loaded up on saturated fats.